edwardlavender/fvcom.tbx/README.md

 model structure (e.g., the model mesh) and all of the model predictions for a specific day.
 Within each file, model predictions are stored as 2- or 3-dimensional arrays.
-To integrate these files with `R`, via `WeStCOMSExploreR`, follow the workflow detailed below:
+To integrate these files with `R`, via `fvcom.tbx`, follow the workflow detailed below:

 1. Acquire FVCOM files.
 2. Define a directory system in which to store environmental arrays